Being vegan in Hong Kong is easier than you think! Find out what our hardcore vegan team member recommends.

 For many of us, going vegan isn’t just about the food.
 Luckily, more and more mainstream brands are releasing vegan clothing and accessories lines, plus there are a whole lot of amazing indie labels catering just to us!
 I’ve written a story on my fave vegan fashion brands.

-Gaining fame via word-of-mouth when they first opened in North Point two years ago (and now also in Jordan and Mong Kok), Ahimsa Buffet has quickly become one of the hot favourites for locals.
+Gaining fame via word-of-mouth when they first opened in North Point a few years ago (and now also in Jordan, Central, Mong Kok, and TST), Ahimsa Buffet has quickly become one of the hot favourites for locals.
 Serving vegetarian and vegan goodness, their food isn’t meant to be fancy, but they win you over with a welcoming vibe and a variation of Chinese dishes – from chow mein and the famous turnip cake to Hong Kong-style sweet and savoury curry – which reminds you of mum’s home cooking.
 The all-you-can-eat lunch buffet only costs you $68, and is $108 during dinner time.
 Tried and tested by both meat eaters and vegans, we agree that it’s easily one of the most worth-it places in Hong Kong.
 Make sure you call ahead to book a spot, as you won’t be able to just walk in at this hot spot.

 Ahimsa Buffet, 2/F, 88 Sai Yee Street, Mong Kok, Hong Kong, 旺角洗衣街88號2樓